James D. Bissell: Career

 Bissell soon moved to Los Angeles to exploit his talent in the world's entertainment capital.
 He found steady work on the set of the television series Palmerstown, U.S.A.
 In 1980, he was awarded an Emmy for his work on the show, and around that time, he was discovered by Steven Spielberg while he was shooting on the same lot.
 Bissell would later receive a BAFTA nomination for production design on Spielberg's next project, E.T. the Extra-Terrestrial.

 While working on Jumanji (1995), Bissell met his wife, Martha.

 Bissell's collaboration with George Clooney began in 2002 with Confessions Of A Dangerous Mind, followed by Good Night and Good Luck, which landed him an Oscar nomination, Leatherheads, The Monuments Men, Suburbicon, and most recently The Midnight Sky.

-Little-known fact: when working on Nick Castle's The Boy Who Could Fly, "Bissell-ing" was invented.
-It started at a dinner with Bissell, Castle, Ron Cobb, and their wives.
-The rule became that you cannot drink the wine until you have Bisselled, which involves repeatedly dropping the cork onto a plate until the cork stands up on one end.
-We have tried to propagate this worldwide, and currently, Nick Castle is the Bissell-ing record - 3-corks simultaneously!
-Give Bissilling a try!

 Personal life

 Bissell is married to Martha Wynne.
-Jim and Martha have three children: James Dougal (from Bissell's previous marriage), Alexander Wynne (born 1996) and Elizabeth Wynne (born 1998).
+Jim and Martha have three children.

 He is a known Joseph Campbell fan.

 He is a fellow of the Royal Society of Arts.